-I have long said it is an open question under Maryland law as to whether you are required to give a recorded statement to your own insurance company if you are making an uninsured motorist claim even if the insurance contract obligates you to do so.
+I have long said it is an open question under Maryland law whether you are required to give a recorded statement to your own insurance company if you are making an uninsured motorist claim even if the insurance contract obligates you to do so.

 The theory is that Maryland has a statutory scheme that preempts any contractual obligation imposed by the contract.
 I didn’t make this up, I stole it from Janquitto’s book on Maryland insurance law.
 (You should own if you are a lawyer handling auto tort cases in Maryland.)

 I’m not sure whether this argument was advanced in Dolan v.
 Kemper, a new Maryland Court of Special Appeals case decided last week.
-But if it was, the CSA has shut the door on it.
+But if it was, the CSA shut the door on it.

 Facts of Dolan

-Plaintiff was a passenger in his mother’s car – driven by his wife — when he was injured in an accident in Anne Arundel County.
+Plaintiff was a passenger in his mother’s car—driven by his wife — when he was injured in an accident in Anne Arundel County.
 He sought UIM benefits under his mother’s policy with Appellee, Kemper Independent Ins.
 Co. (“Kemper”).
-The Kemper policy had a provision which required claimants to “cooperate” with Kemper’s investigation and “submit to examination under oath and subscribe the same.
+The Kemper policy had a provision that required claimants to “cooperate” with Kemper’s investigation and “submit to examination under oath and subscribe the same.